 The unaudited condensed consolidated interim financial statements do not include all disclosures for critical accounting judgments and estimation uncertainties that are required in the annual consolidated financial statements, and therefore, should be read in conjunction with the Company's audited consolidated financial statements as of and for the year ended December 31, 2020.

-Significant accounting estimates made in the process of applying our accounting policies and that have the most significant effect on the amounts recognized in our unaudited condensed consolidated interim financial statements relate to share-based compensation.
+Significant accounting estimates that have the most significant effect on the amounts recognized in our unaudited condensed consolidated interim financial statements relate to share-based compensation.
 See Note 5 below for additional information regarding stock-based compensation.